-AI content refresh workflows are becoming a priority for publishers, bloggers, and marketing teams that want older articles to stay useful.
+AI content refresh workflows are becoming a priority for publishers, bloggers, and marketing teams that want older articles to stay accurate, readable, and useful.

 Quick answer